makerdao/mips/MIP0/Technical-MIP-Template.md

 ## Component Summary

-- A description of the purpose of each component in the MIP .
+- A description of the purpose of each component in the MIP.
 Suggest 30 words max per component.

 ## Motivation